 Mindful Inquiry: Faciliting Individual Empowerment

 In her work with individuals, Elizabeth emphasizes individual empowerment.
-Mindful somatic inquiry is used to facilitate an individual's own self-reflection and insight.
+Mindful inquiry is used to facilitate an individual's own self-reflection and insight about conflict.

 Elizabeth also incorporates recent insights on the neuroscience of trauma in her work, mainly by emphasizing gentleness, mirroring and resonance.